 ASTM G21: Resistance of Synthetic Polymeric Materials to Fungi

-Standard practice for determining resistance of synthetic polymeric materials to fungi.
+ASTM G21 is the standard practice for determining the resistance of synthetic polymeric materials to fungi.

 • A small volume of the pooled spore preparation is applied directly to the test samples.